mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

           }
         }
       ```
       this configuration is saved only in tenant, and should be retrieved at runtime in project fetching from tenant info.
-So if your tenant has all the env variables of the projects set in one group, this could be changed for all the projects at the same time
+So if your tenant has all the environment variables of the projects set in the parent group, this setting could be changed for all the projects at the same time

 * `pipelines` (*required*): the CI/CD pipelines used by the tenant.
 It is an object, for example:
     ```json